createcandle/configuration-files/boot/firmware/readme.txt

 rotate180.txt 			# Rotates the display 180 degrees.
-exhibit_mode.txt		# Disables installing and uninstalling addons, as well as most mayor settings. do_not_use_repeaker_hat.txt 	# Will stop ReSpeaker hat drivers from being loaded at boot. disable_wifi_power_save.txt 	# If present, wifi power saving feature will be disabled.
-This might improve some connections. candle_cutting_edge.txt 	# If present, any system update will attempt to get the very latest version of everything.
+exhibit_mode.txt		# Disables installing and uninstalling addons, as well as most mayor settings. do_not_use_repeaker_hat.txt 	# Will stop ReSpeaker hat drivers from being loaded at boot. candle_wifi_power_save 	# If present, wifi power saving will be enabled.
+This may cause connection issues. candle_cutting_edge.txt 	# If present, any system update will attempt to get the very latest version of everything.
 Risky, For developers only.